-Device may not wake up from LPM2, LPM3 or LMP4 if an interrupt occurs within 1 us after the entry to the specified LPMx; entry can be caused either by user code or automatically (for example, after a previous ISR is completed).
-Device can be recovered with an external reset or a power cycle.
+DescriptionDevice may not wake up from LPM2, LPM3 or LMP4 if an interrupt occurs within 1 us after the entry to the specified LPMx; entry can be caused either by user code or with an external reset or a power cycle.
 Additionally, a PUC can also be used to reset the failing condition and bring the device back to normal operation (for example, a PUC caused by the WDT).